dimagi/open-chat-studio/apps/slack/README.md

 * The bot will only respond to messages if it is directly mentioned or if the message is part of a slakc thread that is linked to a session (see [below](#slack-threads-and-experiment-sessions) on threads and sessions).

+### Oauth and Slack App Installation

+The app uses the Slack OAuth flow to authenticate with a workspace and install the app.
+The app is installed in a workspace by a user with the necessary permissions.
+The app is then able to listen to events in that workspace and forward them to OCS.

+In OCS we save a record of the 'installation'.
+This `SlackInstallation` model is a global model and reused across OCS teams.
+When a user in a different team adds a Slack messaging provider they will still need to authenticate with Slack, but the installation record in OCS will be shared and attached to two different messaging providers in the different OCS teams.

 ### ALL channels listener

 In addition to linking an experiment to a single channel, there can be one experiment that will respond to mentions